OlinDSA2025/olindsa2025.github.io/in_class/day09.md

 > This is an optional writeup for those that are interested in going through the details.
 To understand this, you need to know some basic facts from discrete math.
 I'll highlight those in the writeup.
 I will not be going over the details in class.
 {: .notice--warning}

-There's a theorem that states that any algorithm for sorting that works by comparing elements of the list to each other has running time of $\Omega(n \log n)$ (that is the running time can be bounded below by $n \log n$).
-We can think of this as a speed limit for any sorting algorithm that relies on comparisons.
+There's a theorem that states that any algorithm for sorting that works by comparing elements of the list to each other has a running time of $\Omega(n \log n)$ (i.e., the running time can be bounded below by $n \log n$).
+We can think of $n \log n$ as a speed limit for any sorting algorithm that relies on comparisons.

-The basic idea is to think about the problem of sorting a list of $n$ items a bit differently.
-Instead of thinking of reordering the items such that the list is sorted, let's think about sorting as the problem as determining a function that maps indices from the unsorted list to where they should go in the sorted list.
+The basic idea is to shift how you think about sorting a list of $n$ items.
+Instead of thinking of reordering the items such that the list is sorted, let's think about sorting as the problem of determining a function that maps indices from the unsorted list to where they should go in the sorted list.
 Here's an example.

 Suppose we have a list $x = [3, 9, 2, 10]$.
-We can think of a function that sorts the list as specifying a mapping from the original indices ($0, 1, 2, 3$) to their positions in the sorted list.
-A function $f$ that achieves this could be defined as follows.
+A function that sorts the list specifies a mapping from the original indices ($0, 1, 2, 3$) to their positions in the sorted list.
+A function $f$ that achieves thi goal could be defined as follows.

 $$\begin{align*}
 f(0) &= 1,~\text{since 3 would appear at index 1 in the sorted list} \\